vippsas/vipps-recurring-api/vipps-recurring-api.md

 If the user does not have Vipps or MobilePay installed:

-* `"isApp":false`: The VippsMobilaPay landing page will be shown, and the user can enter a phone number and pay on a device with Vipps or MobilePay installed.
+* `"isApp":false`: The Vipps MobilPay landing page will be shown, and the user can enter a phone number and pay on a device with Vipps or MobilePay installed.
 * `"isApp": true`: The user will get an error message saying that the link can not be opened.